stain/2022-fdo-paper/manuscript.md

 Recently there has been a renewed emphasis to improve the _Developer Experience_ [@{https://ruben.verborgh.org/blog/2018/12/28/designing-a-linked-data-developer-experience/}] for consumption of Linked Data, for instance RDF Shapes (expressed in SHACL [@{https://www.w3.org/TR/shacl/}] or ShEx [@{http://shex.io/shex-primer/}]) [doi:10.1007/978-3-030-21348-0_39] can be used to validate RDF Data [doi:10.2200/S00786ED1V01Y201707WBE016] <!-- https://book.validatingrdf.com/ --> before consuming it programmatically, or reshaping data to fit other models.
 While a varied set of tools for Linked Data consumptions have been identified, most of them still require developers to gain significant knowledge of the underlying technologies, which hampers adaption by non-LD experts [doi:10.3233/SW-180316], <!--http://www.semantic-web-journal.net/system/files/swj1849.pdf --> which then tend to prefer non-semantic two-dimensional formats such as CSV files.

 A valid concern is that the Semantic Web research community has still not fully embraced the Web, and that the "final 20%" engineering effort is frequently overlooked in favour of chasing new trends such as Big Data and AI, rather than making powerful Linked Data technologies available to the wider groups of Web developers [doi:10.3233/SW-190372].
-One bridging gap here by the Linked Data movement has been "linked data by stealth" approaches such as structured data entry spreadsheets powered by ontologies [@{doi:10.1093/bioinformatics/btr312}], the use of Linked Data as part of REST Web APIs [@10.1145/1967428.1967435] <!-- http://eprints.soton.ac.uk/id/eprint/272098 -->, and as shown by the big uptake by publishers to annotate the Web using schema.org [@doi:10.1109/MIC.2015.81], showing vocabulary use patterns documented by copy-pastable JSON-LD examples, rather than by formalized ontologies or developer requirements to understand the full Semantic Web stack.
+One bridging gap here by the Linked Data movement has been "linked data by stealth" approaches such as structured data entry spreadsheets powered by ontologies [@{doi:10.1093/bioinformatics/btr312}], the use of Linked Data as part of REST Web APIs [@10.1145/1967428.1967435] <!-- http://eprints.soton.ac.uk/id/eprint/272098 -->, and as shown by the big uptake by publishers to annotate the Web using schema.org [@doi:10.1109/MIC.2015.81], with vocabulary use patterns documented by copy-pastable JSON-LD examples, rather than by formalized ontologies or developer requirements to understand the full Semantic Web stack.